Janelle McDaniel, EdD

 From "Georgia Health Sciences University Histories of the Medical College of Georgia Departments for the Celebration of the 160th Anniversary"

-The care of children was not considered as a separate specialty until around the turn of the twentieth century at the Georgia Health Sciences University.
+The care of children was not considered as a separate specialty until around the turn of the twentieth century at the Georgia Health Sciences University (now Augusta University).
 Education in the field was under a professorship of Diseases of Women and Infants, with Dr. Milton Antony serving as its Professor from 1828-1839.
 Dr. Antony was among several physicians who organized a society in 1822 and applied to the General Assembly for a charter that was granted on November 7, 1822 establishing the Medical Society of Augusta.
 His efforts also resulted in the establishment of the State Board of Medical Examiners in 1825.

 By 1826, Dr. Antony and his pupil, Joseph Adams Eve, had started instruction at the City Hospital, which was built in 1818 and housed the medical college until 1835.
 Again, Dr. Antony was very instrumental in his efforts to obtain a charter to establish a medical college.
 Thus, the first Medical College of Georgia in Georgia, named The Medical Academy of Georgia, granting a Bachelor of Medicine degree, became a reality.
 The trustees sought authorization to offer a second year of training in preparation for the MD degree.
 This was granted in 1829, and the name was changed to the Medical Institute of Georgia.
 In April of 1833, the Institute publicly granted its first four MD degrees.